Skip to main content

 Base Theme Custom theme or lightweight starter with semantic HTML and minimal bloat.

-Content System Advanced Custom Fields (ACF) with modular “section builder” layouts.
+Content System Advanced Custom Fields (ACF) with modular, structured page sections.

 Editor Experience Reusable content blocks that allow staff to update content without touching design or code.